 Strengthening Your Application With the Help of an Attorney

 As many as 70 percent of initial SSDI applications are denied each year because the applicant failed to meet one of the criteria listed above.
 Often, the denial comes down to an incomplete application.
-When you work with a Social Security disability attorney at Keller & Keller in Indianapolis, we will make sure your application is complete and that you have strong accompanying evidence.
+When you work with the Social Security disability attorneys at Keller & Keller in Indianapolis, we will make sure your application is complete and that you have strong accompanying evidence.
 When the DDS evaluates your application, they will look at your employment, tax, and medical records, talk to vocational and medical experts, and ask you questions about your limitations.
 You can strengthen your application by making sure you have complete records—including a history of following doctors’ orders—and reliable evidence.

 Contact Keller & Keller for SSDI Applications or Appeals in Indiana

 Even though you might feel like the SSA owes you disability because you have spent years contributing to the system, unless you present a complete application, you will just be wasting your time.
 Whether you are applying for the first time or have been denied and want to appeal, now is the time to contact our disability attorneys.
 We will put our experience to work for you!